yzpt/zapmaths/README.md

 </div>

-## === to write : ===

-## Editing questions on EXCEL
+### Editing questions on EXCEL

 * generating semi-random values on EXCEL
 * usage of Mathjax.js to display mathematical formulas

-## Converting EXCEL to CSV with python
+### Converting EXCEL to CSV with python

-* usage of matplotlib.pyplot to generate graphs according to the values of the questions
+* matplotlib.pyplot to generate graphs, and images according to the values of the questions

-* usage of base64 to encode images, specials questions, etc

-## Web app
+### Web app

-* minimal html/css/php/msql with phpMyAdmin
+* Minimal html/css/php/msql with phpMyAdmin
 * SQL supervision

-## Access to an anonymized and refactored real database sample

-* just an idea, i'm quite focused on learning Airflow, Spark & Kafka right now.